The cavapoo vs cockapoo: How are you ever going to decide?

 As puppies, they do not react to training very well due to their short attention span, but this becomes easier as they get older.

-Both the cavapoo and cockapoo are not usually prone to many health problems, though eye problems have popped up in both breeds.
+Both are not prone to many health problems, though eye, ear and joint problems have popped up in both breeds.

 Should I Get a Cockapoo or a Cavapoo?

-Still, there are a number of differences between cavapoo vs cockapoo.
+Despite appearances, there are a number of differences between these breeds.

 Cockapoo are more active and might make a great pet if you have an active lifestyle.
 But, they also do not stay home alone well and can quickly develop separation anxiety.